ihoon9203/INL-Resilience/docs/developer-guides/CONTRIBUTING.md

 1. Ensure you are on the main branch containing the latest changes of the upstream repository.
 2. Update the version in `resilience-indicator-backend/package.json` file following [semantic versioning guide](https://semver.org/).
 You can run `make version` to verify the version update.
 3. From the base directory run `make build` to build the frontend and store it in the backend directory.
-4. Push changes to the `release branch`.
+4. Push changes to the `release` branch ensuring to include the `resilience-indicator-backend/src/build` directory (which is usually gitignored - hence the use of a release branch).
 5. Create a [new GitLab release](https://docs.gitlab.com/ee/user/project/releases/#create-a-release).
 Set the `Tag version` and `Release title` to be the same as the version label generated from running `make version` after you've updated the version in step 2.
 The content of the release should have the following format:
 ```
 # Changelog